 Since 1977, the Shelter Aid for Elderly Renters (SAFER) program has been providing monthly assistance to help make rents more affordable for eligible British Columbian seniors with low to moderate incomes living in the private market.
 Between July 1977 and March 2015, the program was governed by the Shelter Aid for Elderly Renters Act and Regulation.
-The SAFER Act and Regulation were repealed on April 1, 2015 and the program is now administered under this Program Framework1.

-Program enhancements were implemented in April 2014, and in September 2018 to increase the Maximum Rent ceilings and expand eligibility2.
+The SAFER Act and Regulation were repealed on April 1, 2015 and the program is now administered under this Program Framework.
+Program enhancements were implemented in April 2014, and in September 2018 to increase the Maximum Rent ceilings and expand eligibility.
+Program changes in August 2024 included increases to the income limit, Maximum Rent, maximum Benefit and the implementation of one rent ceiling across the province.